microsoft/vscode-wiki/Roadmap.md

 ### Editor

 * [x] Improve the performance and scalability of editor decorations
-* :runner: Investigate into a native model layer
+* :runner: Improve Text Storage implementation
 * Investigate into improved column selection
 * :muscle: Investigate into semantic coloring support
 * :muscle: Render more than text in the minimap